If you received a traffic ticket in Ontario, you may want to file for a disclosure request.

 - Email address and phone number

-Follow up and take notes if you don’t receive anything from the court where the ticket was issued.
+Follow up and take notes if you don’t receive anything from the court that issued the ticket.

 Steps For Requesting Disclosure in Ontario